Aŋguttara-Nikāya

 There is the case where a monk,

-enters and remains in the fermentation-free awareness-release and discernment-release,
+enters and remains in the effluent-free awareness-release and discernment-release,

-having known and made them manifest for himself
+having directly known and realized them for himself

 right in the here and now.